Basic Operations

 Interactive

 Because an SWC file may store one or more than one neuron per file, and in Horta, you may have multiple neuron fragments per neuron, there are two ways to handle the import.
-Both of these options are found on the gear menu under the workspace information area.
+Both of these options are found on the gear menu in the “WORKSPACE” section.

 • Import SWC file as one neuron: This option reads all neurons in the SWC file(s), creates a single neuron, and places all neurons in the file in the newly created neuron (as what Horta calls neurites).